9. Moncef Slaoui: "It’s Unfortunate That It Takes a Crisis for This to Happen"

 Why don't we create an organization that would be a permanent organization that accesses those platform technologies, four or five of them,

-And if it happens with a pathogen we did not yet tackle, we have an organization ready to run, dedicated, hyper-expert and trained that will go much faster than the warp speed has been, but also will cost 10 times less.
+And if it happens with a pathogen we did not yet tackle, we have an organization ready to run, dedicated, hyper-expert, and trained that will go much faster than the warp speed speed has been but also will cost ten times less

-And I hope this time we learn the lesson that we need to be prepared and that the cost of that organization at that time, I think it was $150 or $200 million a year.
+and I really think this is worth doing it's prevention and preparedness rather than reaction and repair and I hope this time we learn the lesson that we need to be prepared and that the cost of that organization at that time I think it was 150 or 200 million dollars a year

 I would say my first advice, which is